mwaseem75/iris-fhir-client/README.md

 ![image](https://user-images.githubusercontent.com/18219467/170890718-1dacba2c-4d2d-4830-8606-be0542230afb.png)

+## Get Resources information by providing resource from active server
-## To get details of the resource use GetResource() by passing Resource of dc.FhirClient class
+###### To get details of the resource use GetResource() by passing Resource of dc.FhirClient class
 ###### Currently list of following resources is available
 * Patient
 * Observation